drifting through tokyo with ami sioux | read | i-D

 Taro Umebayashi, Musician.
 "The reason I chose this place is that I can get a full view of the surrounding buildings.
 Whenever I visit this place, it is at predawn time.
 The inspiration that I get in the empty space at this time is what is important to me.
 It is special for Tokyo because this place always seems to be the eye of a typhoon."

 Amy Sioux's latest book, Tokyo 35ºN, is a poetic account of the Japanese capital.
-Inspired, in part, by radical French philosopher Guy Debord theory of the dérive, a way of moving through the city that puts emotion and chance at the forefront of the way we explore our environment.
-For Tokyo 35ºN Ami asked 50 friends to draw her a map of Tokyo that would lead her to a place that was important to them.
-She would travel there and shoot what she found.
-Cherry blossom, sure, bustling skyscrapers and reposeful shrines, but also skateparks and shops, restaurants and cafes, quiet residential streets and snatches of moments on public transport.
+It's inspired, in part, by radical French philosopher Guy Debord's theory of the dérive, a way of moving through the city that puts emotion and chance at the forefront of the way we explore our environment.
+For Tokyo 35ºN, Ami asked 50 friends to draw her a map of Tokyo that would lead her to a place that was important to them.
+She would travel there and shoot what she found: cherry blossoms, sure, bustling skyscrapers and reposeful shrines, but also skateparks and shops, restaurants and cafes, quiet residential streets and snatches of moments on public transport.

 "I wanted to explore and understand the psychology of Tokyo on a deeper level," Ami explains.
 "The books steps beyond the classic foreigner experience and opens up into an intimate side of the city."

-So Tokyo 35ºN is infused with a quiet poetry and subtle emotional power, it's a totally unique snapshot of the city.
+Tokyo 35ºN is infused with a quiet poetry and subtle emotional power; it's a totally unique snapshot of the city.
 The images themselves are delicate and intimate, an original and startling portrait of Tokyo.

 Shot over three years, between 2013 and 2016, the book also captures the changing seasons and landscapes of the city.
-We spoke to Ami about inspiration, experience and surprises that the project brought up, and spotlight a few of her favourite images from the book.
+We spoke to Ami about inspiration, experience, and surprises that the project brought up, and spotlight a few of her favorite images from the book.

 Anders Edström, Photographer.
 "This is Tamagawa River, a nice place to walk."

 What inspired this whole project?
-I love the mix of ideas in it.
-It's place and photography and poetry, it's a beautiful take on a city guide.
+I love the mix of ideas in it: place and photography and poetry — a beautiful take on a city guide.

-I was living in Berlin in 2000 and many of my friends were artists and living in warehouses, in order to get to their spaces or parties a lot of the time you would be handed a hand-drawn map to find your way there.
-At some point I had many of these maps and I realised that they were kind of like photographs of all of these moments in time.

-My work up until that point had been deeply influenced by the work of Guy Debord and his theory of the dérive… In the guise of a dérive, one walks through a city moving with no real intention, simply choosing to move by whatever drives you visually, psychologically or sensually.

-As for the poetry….
-Mark Borthwick wrote those words for the introduction of the Tokyo book.
-He has been a dear friend and inspiration behind my photography work and music and poetry since the very beginnings in the late 90s…. and I'm beyond honoured of the addition of his stunning poem for this edition.
+As for the poetry: Mark Borthwick wrote those words for the introduction of the Tokyo book.
+He has been a dear friend and inspiration behind my photography work and music and poetry since the very beginnings in the late 90s.
+I'm beyond honored of the addition of his stunning poem for this edition.

 Yoshiko Edström, PR.
 "This is two minutes from Harajuku Station.
 Such impressive trees for the center of Tokyo.
 Especially between Minami-sando and Kita-sando."